Occala/netcode.notes/SlotSceneSync/README.md

-All objects (slots) are defined as some base, generic, synced type, these slots can be polled for their bytes.
+All objects (slots) are defined as some base, synced type, these slots can be polled for their bytes.
 That's to say, each slot provides a serialization and deserialization method

 Slots can hold "components" under them, VRC does not allow AddComponent calls, so this is done in a fairly specific way.
 Components are instead prefabs, added under a specific hierarchy within the entity and treated like components.